 Generally, it is best practice to have a balance of general estimating support along with discipline specialized estimators.
 Appropriate experience and certifications are also advisable, as applicable.
-The Assessment Team believes that Sound Transit has the appropriate staffing to create accurate estimates, even in early design.
+The Assessment Team believes that ST has the appropriate staffing to create accurate estimates, even in early design.
 The recommendation is to require better transparency and increased involvement at various stages of the project, across various departments.
 Estimators are trained to predict the cost of various scope elements that make up a project and are not trained and/or qualified to engineer the project.
 Handoff of responsibilities between disciplines and agency/consultant/contractor should be documented and followed.
-[RACI matrix discussion in progress]

-4.3 Coordination between disciplines (planning, design, constructability, ROW)
+4.3 Coordination Between Disciplines (planning, design, constructability, ROW)